Coupled Depth Learning: Introduction

 Over the last few years depth estimation has been the subject of active research by the machine learning and computer vision community~\cite{BaigJPBDS14, Karsch:TPAMI:14,konrad2013learning,Liu_2014_CVPR,Ladicky_2014_CVPR}.
 This can partly be attributed to the fact that algorithms using the depth channel as an additional cue have shown dramatic improvements over their RGB counterparts on a number of challenging vision problems~\cite{ZhangICCV2013,guptaECCV14,Hen12RGB,Hermans14ICRA}.
 Most of these improvements have been demonstrated using depth measured by hardware sensors.
 However, most of the pictures available today are still traditional RGB (rather than RGBD) photos.
 Thus, there is a need to have robust algorithms for estimating depth from single RGB images.

 While inferring depth from a single view is ill-posed in general (an infinite number of 3D geometric interpretations can fit perfectly well any given photo), physical constraints and statistical regularities can be exploited to learn to predict depth from an input photo with good overall accuracy.
 In this work we propose to learn these spatial and statistical regularities from a RGBD training set in the form a global depth basis.
 We hypothesize that the depth map of any image can be well approximated by a linear combination of this global depth basis.
 Following this reasoning we formulate coarse depth estimation as the problem of predicting the coefficients of the linear combination from the input image.
 Our design choice makes this regression problem easier as the target dimensionality is much lower than the number of pixels and the output space is more structured.
 Crucially, we learn the depth basis and the regression model {\em jointly} by optimizing a single learning objective.
+We denote our global estimation method as {\bf GCL} (Global Coupled Learning).

 As input for our regression problem we use a holistic image representation capturing the coarse spatial layout of the scene.
 While in principle we could attempt to learn this holistic feature descriptor too, we argue that existing RGBD repositories are too limited in scope and size to be able to learn features that would generalize well to different datasets.
-Instead, we propose to leverage a pretrained global feature representation that has been optimized for scene classification using a collection of 2.5 million examples~\cite{zhou2014places}.
+Instead, we propose to leverage a pretrained global feature representation that has been optimized for scene classification~\cite{zhou2014places}.
 The intuition is that since these features have been tuned to capture spatial and appearance details that are useful to discriminate among a large number of scene categories, we expect them to be also effective generic features for the task of depth prediction.
-Our experiments on two highly distinct benchmarks validate this hypothesis as our models trained on these scene features yields state-of-the-art results (without any fine-tuning).
+Our experiments on two distinct benchmarks validate this hypothesis, showing that our models trained on these scene features yield state-of-the-art results (without any fine-tuning).